habsgoalie/beautiful-jekyll/_posts/2016-12-04-bootstrap-jenkins-dsc.md

 ---
 layout: post
-title: Bootstrapping Jenkins Windows slaves with DSC
+title: Bootstrapping Jenkins Windows slave nodes with DSC
-subtitle: A tasty recipe for serving up Windows Jenkins slaves using Chocolatey, Jenkins Swarm Client, and DSC!
+subtitle: A tasty recipe for serving up Windows Jenkins nodes using Chocolatey, Jenkins Swarm Client, and DSC!
 comments: true
 ---

 About a year ago I was looking for a way to centralize and manage scheduled jobs across our environment.
-I was turned on to the idea of using [Jenkins](https://jenkins.io/), when I stumbled across this [awesome blog](https://hodgkins.io/automating-with-jenkins-and-powershell-on-windows-part-1) courtesy of Matthew Hodgkins.
+I was turned on to the idea of using [Jenkins](https://jenkins.io/) after I stumbled across this [awesome blog](https://hodgkins.io/automating-with-jenkins-and-powershell-on-windows-part-1) courtesy of Matthew Hodgkins.
 Jenkins is an ubiquitous CI tool used in the world of DevOps for software build automation, but due to its modular plugin based design, its flexible enough to use as an automation engine for just about anything you want.

 ![alt text](/img/jenkinsLogo1.png "Nice Moustache!")